 - 💽 Fixing corrupted Drives.
 Occasionally, entire drives get corrupted.
 The problem might show up in different ways.
 Sometimes, the file system itself is broken, and the drive doesn’t show up at all.
 At other times, the problem only lies with the core system information itself, and the data is safe, even if inaccessible.
 Very rarely, the drive has been physically damaged and is beyond all hope.
 As you might expect, no one process can fix all the problems.
 Most disk repair applications will try multiple approaches, repairing what they can in each go.
 This is why you need a comprehensive disk repair application.

 The problem with specialized software is that diagnosing the real problem might take a few tries.
 Instead of downloading a dozen different tools to figure out the underlying issue, you would be better off using a general-purpose data recovery tool.
-Disk Drill can recover data lost due to any reason, be it a corrupted hard disk or just accidentally deleted files.
+Disk Drill is optimized for Windows 11 and can recover data lost due to any reason, be it a corrupted hard disk or just accidentally deleted files.

 - Recover data from corrupted sectors